pyotty/cardmarket-.net-SDK/README.md

 ## A SDK for Cardmarket RESTful API v 2.0

+This library provide to communicate with the new MKM API v2.0.
+(The project is a Windows console but is easily convertible into a class library)

+For more resources check https://www.mkmapi.eu/ws/documentation/API_2.0:Main_Page

 *Copyright (c) 2017 Licensed under the MIT license (http://opensource.org/licenses/mit-license.php)*

 ## Usage